Differences Between Endpoint Security Manager and Traps Management Service

 Choice of manual or automated content update installation.

 Automated content updates delivered directly to your Traps management service tenant by Palo Alto Networks.

 Role-based access control

 Granular access control for different areas and flows in the ESM Console.

-Six roles for access to Traps management service features.
+Predefined roles to allow access to Traps management service features.

 Automatic and manual license revocation.

 Automatic license revocation and manual endpoint removal capability.